What Every artist needs to know about

 artist must survive, and as such he must sell works to buy time to create new

 paintings.
-So, please be encouraged to buy my works and become a part of this
+So, please be encouraged to purchase my works and become a part of this

 Paintings that are no longer available